kancharlasravani/SAP_CONNECTOR/README.md

 * SAP_POOLSIZE - The pool size for the RFC call.

 ### Making a call to SAP for reading company codes
 Further this example shows how a .NET code can be subsequently used for calling a BAPI to read company codes within SAP.
+In the actual business situation, it is important that you know which BAPI you need to call.
+It is also mandatory to understand how to use the following parameters in the BAPI.

+* Import - These are the parameters which you need to pass to SAP.
+Correct value must be passed to the respective field.
+* Export - These are the parameters which are populated by SAP in the response.
+* Changing - These can be passed by the program and can be changed by SAP before returing the response
+* Tables  - These can hold multiple values in rows.
+They are essentially changing parameters in tabular format.

+#### Conclusion and further support
+Thanks for taking the time to go through our repository.
+We hope that this was useful.
+You can reach out to us by sending in your questions or feedback via our Website.